 Amidst all the chaos and abductions, the Hatfields came up with a plan to end the whole thing in 1888.

-A group of Hatfields set out to attack the entire McCoy family and ambushed them at their home, which would become known as the 1888 New Year’s Night Massacre.
+A group of Hatfields set out to attack the entire McCoy family and ambushed them at their home on New Year’s Day.
+And this would become known as the 1888 New Year’s Night Massacre.